What Is An Economic Trade Off

 Sustainable development involves balancing economic growth with environmental protection and social equity.
 This often requires making difficult trade-offs between short-term gains and long-term sustainability.

-For instance, a country might need to choose between developing natural resources for economic benefit and preserving those resources for future generations.
+To give you an idea, a country might need to choose between developing natural resources for economic benefit and preserving those resources for future generations.
 This requires careful consideration of the environmental and social costs of economic activities.

 Technological Advancements